 A good portion of your application consists of grades, demographic data, and test scores.
 As much as the college admissions process can seem like a numbers game, remember that the people stamping your application are people.
 They want to admit fully realized individuals, not resumes.
 Use this opportunity to put the flesh of personality on the numerical bones of your application.
 Outside of an interview, your essay is the greatest tool you have to present your personality and identity to a school.

 Finding your voice as a writer can be difficult, but it is well worth the time if you look to stand out from the sea of formulaic essays colleges receive by the thousands each year.

-At Empowerly, we can help you ensure that your essay answers all three of these questions.
+At Empowerly, we can help you ensure that your essay answers all three of these questions; and ultimately, that you write a successful college application essay yourself.
 Whether you are looking for comprehensive guidance through the admissions process or just thoughts on your Common App essay, we have a solution for you.